vitaly-t/read-ini/README.md

 ### Section Aliases

-This library recognizes section aliases `[section "alias"]`, and when specified, the alias replaces the section name.
+Optional section aliases are supported: `[section "alias"]`, and those simply replace the section name.

 ### Global Sections

 Section name `global` is reserved (case-insensitive), to inject variables into the global scope from anywhere inside an INI file.
-The same goes if you have a section with `global` as alias.
+The same happens when you have a section with `global` as alias.